-Texas’ Fourth Congressional District covers 18 counties along the Red River in Northeastern Texas from the Dallas-Fort Worth Metroplex to Texarkana and to Oklahoma, Arkansas, and Louisiana on the Northern and Eastern borders of the state.
-The district includes all or part of the counties of Bowie, Camp, Cass, Collin, Delta, Fannin, Franklin, Grayson, Hopkins, Hunt, Lamar, Marion, Morris, Rains, Red River, Rockwall, Titus, and Upshur.
+Texas’ Fourth Congressional District is home to 12 counties in Northeastern Texas from the Dallas-Fort Worth Metroplex to Hooks.
+The district includes all or part of the counties of Bowie, Collin, Delta, Denton, Fannin, Grayson, Hopkins, Hunt, Lamar, Rains, Red River, and Rockwall.

 In the past hundred years, only five Texans have been elected to serve as Representatives for Fourth District in the U.S. House.